Number Sense is a charity that supports maths learning in primary schools.

 For further details, please visit our In-school volunteers page.

-We have seed funding to run a pilot in a few state primary schools in London during 2018-19 and 2019-20.
-So for this initial period, Number Sense is free to participating schools.
+We have seed funding to run a pilot in twelve state primary schools from 2018-20.
+For this initial period, Number Sense is free to participating schools.
 After that, as we expand across London and nationwide, the majority of funding will be provided by donors, with the balance coming from a minimal cost per child charged to each school.

 For further details, please visit our Become a Number Sense school page.